 The thought processes that deter people from company-external solutions are usually emotional.
-Those responsible for making the decision fear unauthorized access to – and the loss of – sensitive company data as well as competitor spying.
+Those responsible for making the decision fear unauthorised access to – and the loss of – sensitive company data as well as competitor spying.
 However, in-house IT departments are often less adept when it comes to comprehensive IT security procedures.
 Small and medium-sized businesses are not able to keep up with the security infrastructure of cloud providers on the basis of legal regulations.

 At the end of May 2018, the General Data Protection Regulation came into force.
 Since then, companies must have adapted their compliance processes with regard to personal data if they intend to store or process the data of EU citizens**.
 This also applies to cloud-based solutions.
 Both the cloud providers (data processors) and the cloud users (data controllers) are responsible for implementation and compliance, whereby, for example, the provider must provide the basis for data-protection-friendly input.
 The legislation also stipulates that the data processing center and the headquarters of the provider - and therefore the data itself - are located within the EU.

-The logistics sector has also recognized the advantages of the cloud and is now offering its customers cloud-compatible intralogistics solutions and systems.
-Companies are using central, cloud-based server structures to optimize their in-house supply chain.
+The logistics sector has also recognised the advantages of the cloud and is now offering its customers cloud-compatible intralogistics solutions and systems.
+Companies are using central, cloud-based server structures to optimise their in-house supply chain.
 Logistics generates a lot of data that is then often not used efficiently.
 Cloud-supported warehouse management systems make it easier to respond quickly and efficiently to the evaluated data, regardless of the location of the warehouse.
 The same applies to predictive maintenance, which uses large volumes of data to provide valuable information regarding system maintenance.

-As an integral part of the digitalization process, the cloud will become increasingly relevant to logistics and industrial automation when it comes to networking companies (multi-cloud) or creating synergies on the basis of big data analyses.
+As an integral part of the digitalisation process, the cloud will become increasingly relevant to logistics and industrial automation when it comes to networking companies (multi-cloud) or creating synergies on the basis of big data analyses.
 A trend away from classic in-house IT systems towards cloud-based systems is already under way and is set to open up further potential for innovations in future.

 Temporary or seasonal load peaks in logistics require a sizing of the IT infrastructure.
 Thanks to their flexible scalability, cloud solutions can unlock savings potential.